silverstripe/silverstripe-framework/docs/en/00_Getting_Started/00_Server_Requirements.md

 If your Silverstripe site is hosted behind multiple HTTP layers, you're in charge of controlling which forwarded headers are considered valid, and which IPs can set them.
-See See [Developer Guide: Security - Request hostname forgery](/developer_guides/security/secure_coding#request-hostname-forgery).
+See [Developer Guide: Security - Request hostname forgery](/developer_guides/security/secure_coding#request-hostname-forgery).

 ### Symlinks